Living in Canada

 Canada’s climate: polar to maritime

 Canada’s climate ranges from polar in the north to continental throughout the majority of the country to maritime on the west coast.
 Canadian winters can be very cold, but that also means that its summers can be pleasantly warm and not too hot.
-Canada is famous for its Indian summers when the forests light up in bright autumn colours, which makes for a true spectacle!
+Canada is famous for its colourful and warm autumn when the forests light up in bright autumn colours, which makes for a true spectacle!
 But at the same time, Canada is not exempt from natural disasters, such as bushfires, tropical storms, earthquakes, volcanic activity and even tsunamis.
 Make sure you research which of these risks may affect the area you are considering living in.

 Infrastructure & driving in Canada